Ex-Lehman's Bhattal quits Nomura amid deep losses

 With Bhattal gone, there are now just four ex-Lehman executives left among Nomura's senior management: William Vereker, who is joint head of investment banking, Tarun Jotwani, head of global markets, John Phizackerley, CEO of the EMEA regional business, and Philip Lynch, CEO for Asia ex-Japan.

-Bhattal's resignation comes after the wholesale division's woes pushed Nomura to a net loss of 46.1 billion yen (388 million pounds) in July-September, its first quarterly loss since January-March 2009.
+Bhattal's resignation comes after the wholesale division's woes pushed Nomura to a net loss of 46.1 billion yen ($600 million) in July-September, its first quarterly loss since January-March 2009.

 After posting the loss, Bhattal told Reuters in an interview that conditions in the investment banking industry were as tough as during the 2008 financial crisis.